All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 USP 191.
 GIS for Urban and Community Planning (4)

 Introduction to Geographic Information Systems and using GIS to make decisions: acquiring data and organizing data in useful formats, demographic mapping, geocoding.
 Selected exercises examine crime data, political campaigns, banking and environmental planning, patterns of bank lending and finance.
 Prerequisites: upper-division standing, USP major.

 Using the San Diego region as a case study, students will be introduced to the process of collecting, evaluating, and presenting urban and regional data using a variety of methods, including aggregate data analysis, historical research, and ethnography.
-Prerequisites: upper-division standing.
+Prerequisites: upper-division standing or consent of instructor.

-(Same as Cognitive Science 194, Communication 194, Earth Science 194, History 193, Political Science 194, Sociology E/194.)
+(Same as COGS 194, COMM 194, HITO 193, POLI 194, SOCI 194, SIO 194.)
 Course attached to six-unit internship taken by students participating in the UCDC Program.
 Involves weekly seminar meetings with faculty and teaching assistant and a substantial research paper.
 Prerequisites: department approval and participating in UCDC Program.

 Introduction to teaching activities associated with course.
 Responsibilities include preparing reading materials assigned by the instructor, attending course lectures, meeting at least one hour per week with the instructor, assisting instructor in grading, and preparing a summary report to the instructor.
-Prerequisites: consent of instructor and an A in the course in which the student plans to assist.
+May be taken for credit up to three times for a maximum of eight units.
+Prerequisites: consent of instructor.

 Directed group study on a topic or in a field not included in the regular departmental curriculum by special arrangement with a faculty member.
 Prerequisites: upper-division standing and consent of instructor.